Stencyl/stencylpedia/block-reference/flow/conditionals.md

 ![otherwise-if-block](http://static.stencyl.com/pedia2/block-images/1%20-%20Flow/0%20-%20Conditions/else-if.png)

-Equivalent to doing the following.
+Use directly below an "If" block.
+If the condition in the preceding "If" block is `false`, and the condition of this wrapper is `true`, the blocks wrapped inside the "Otherwise If" block will execute.
+Equivalent to doing the following:

 ![equivalent-to-otherwise-if-block](http://static.stencyl.com/pedia2/blocks/flow/flow_conditionals/OtherwiseIf2.png)